judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-05-isla-palma.markdown

 ---
 title:			Isla Palma - Private Island Paradise of Pablo Escobar
-categories:		colombia
+categories:		['travel guide']
 tags:
+  - south america
   - colombia
-  - reunion
+  - isla palma
   - rotary
   - rye
-  - south america
-  - travel
 excerpt:		Isla Palma is the private island retreat of cartel boss Pablo Escobar.
 Today, this all-inclusive resort is scattered with the ruins of that page in history.
 image:			/assets/images/2014/11/IMG_2816.jpg
 ---